Note down the generated client_id, client_secret (if applicable), and the baseurl of your auth instance.

 Show the following to the user:

-A link to open (
+A link to open (verification_uri_complete)

-user_codethey may need to enter
+A user_code they may need to enter

 The user will open the link in a browser, log in via Skillmine Auth, and enter the code if required.